 How Does This Help You?

 Employee engagement is partially the result of higher job satisfaction.
 Employees feeling more connected to their organization are happier at work, and they’ll go above and beyond, too.

-When employees are happier, it results in higher retention and lower turnover, but ultimately it’s higher productivity and a willingness to do more for your organization including advocate for your brand.
+When employees are happier, it results in higher retention and lower turnover, but ultimately it’s higher productivity and a willingness to do more for your organization including advocating for your brand.
 This involves promoting your brand's initiatives and sharing its messages on social media.
 This could be for a specific event, a simple piece of content, or more.

 Additionally, when your employees go above and beyond in their efforts to promote your brand, they promote their own personal brand in your industry.
 If your employees set out to become micro-influencers in your industry, it benefits you by increasing your reach and promoting your brand.
-Empower them by highlighting them in content, or ask if they have an interest in creating their own content.
+Empower them by highlighting them in content, or asking if they have an interest in creating their own content.
 And don’t forget to supply them with a steady source of third-party content for them to share.

 Steven Dickens, a World Wide Sales Leader at IBM, grew his personal brand on social media and oftentimes uses it to promote company events and initiatives in addition to industry trends, challenges, and other topics.